The Basics of Website Analytics

 It’s not just about how many people show up.
 What they do after arriving is even more important.

-Do they scroll down?
-Do they click on anything?
+Do they scroll down or click on anything?
 Do they read your blog or hit the back button?
-Behavior flow in tools like Google Analytics shows how visitors move from one page to another.
+The behavior flow in tools like Google Analytics illustrates how visitors navigate from one page to another.
 This can reveal weak points in your layout or missing call-to-actions.

 If most users drop off after your homepage, maybe your design is unclear or your value isn’t obvious.
 If they keep jumping from blog to blog, that’s a good sign – they’re interested and want more.